homes32/pebakery-docs/Commands/System/LoadAll.md

 **Alias:** `System,ReScanScripts`

-Scans the *Projects* directory for new/modified projects and plugins and adds them to the project tree.
+Scans the *Projects* directory for new/modified projects and scripts and adds them to the project tree.

 ## Syntax